 Summer and early fall, Braise returns to its roots with a series of four-course Farm Dinners held on the properties of the restaurant’s supplying producers.
 Each guest list tops out at 35 people, so sign up early!

 It doesn’t get much better than a farm kitchen-prepared meal served on a century-old farmstead.
-Dinners are held June through September at Flyte Family Farms, with this year’s menu offerings including watermelon pie and beef tips with peppered mushroom gravy.
+Dinners are held June through September at Flyte Family Farms, and have been known to include offerings such as watermelon pie and beef tips with peppered mushroom gravy.
 Yum!

 This coalition of women farmers in the Monroe and Brodhead areas offers an immersive Tour of Farms in early August.
 In addition to Dinner on the Farm and a “taste-of”event, you can get “locavore” specials at area restaurants throughout the extended weekend.